faastjs/faast.js/docs/12-errors.md

 A catalogue of common error messages and their root causes.
 Some of these errors are specific to the faast.js testsuite, but other errors may be encountered by users.

+## Cloud Billing API has not been used in project `<N>` before or it is disabled.

+Google requires enabling the Cloud Billing API before use.
+See [Google setup instructions](./05-google-cloud-functions#setup).

 ## [testsuite] Failure in AWS basic calls with packageJson

 Error message: